 Earlier this year, the Australian Government introduced the Coronavirus Economic Response Package Omnibus Act 2020 (Cth) which was designed to provide temporary relief to businesses and stimulate economic activity.
-As touched on in our earlier article, this bill included a temporary COVID-19 safe harbour defence for directors from insolvent trading liability where ordinarily a director of a company in liquidation can be held personally liable for debts incurred when they should have suspected their company was insolvent.
+As touched on in our earlier article (Directors’ duties under the temporary COVID-19 measures), this bill included a temporary COVID-19 safe harbour defence for directors from insolvent trading liability where ordinarily a director of a company in liquidation can be held personally liable for debts incurred when they should have suspected their company was insolvent.

 Whilst the legislation has ultimately achieved its intended purpose, the Australian Restructuring Insolvency & Turnaround Association (ARITA), the professional body for insolvency practitioners, last month raised awareness to its members about the limitation of the defence.